B.A. in Theatre and Dance

 B.A.
 Honors Program

-The Honors Program at the Department of Theatre and Dance provides outstanding Theatre and Dance majors an opportunity to undertake an advanced research, writing and/or creative project under the close supervision of a member of faculty.
+The Honors Program at the Department of Theatre and Dance provides outstanding Theatre and Dance majors an opportunity to undertake an advanced research project under the close supervision of a faculty mentor.
 Participants in this program enjoy the benefits of iterative research and writing workshops as well as ongoing mentorship to build their skills as thinkers, communicators and makers in the fields of theatre, dance, performance and education, among others.
-Previous BA Honors students have also been the recipients of the UT Co-op George H. Mitchell Award which recognizes students who have demonstrated unparalleled dedication and achievement in their chosen fields of study.
+Previous B.A.
+Honors students have also been the recipients of the UT Co-op George H. Mitchell Award which recognizes students who have demonstrated unparalleled dedication and achievement in their chosen fields of study.
 The notation "Special Honors in Theatre and Dance" appears on the transcript of each graduate who completes the program.

 Schedule a Visit